gtank/niwl/README.md

 Clients may wish to hide their use of niwl from a network adversary (at a risk of revealing that they are using another anonymizing network).
 This will also further reduce the ability of niwl to correlate senders with specific behaviour and can be seen as complimentary, but optional.

+### Notes on future work and expansions

+There is no reason that a client could chain a sequence of mixers together via onion encrypted their original message to multiple mix nodes.
+In that sense we can treat the system as a superposition of  free-route mix networks.

 # Code Overview